 What makes a great photo location?

-The most important thing for me to consider when choosing a location is the lighting, which has a lot to do with the time of the day that we hold your session, the topography, and natural and structural features that are on the land.
-I consider how much open area there is with access to the sky, reflective surfaces such as gravel, pavement, water, light colored facades, and the density of surrounding foliage.
+The most important thing for me to consider when choosing a location is the lighting, which coincides with the time of the day that we hold your session, the topography, and natural and structural features of the land.
+I consider the amount of open area, access to the sky, reflective surfaces such as gravel, pavement, water, facades; and the density of surrounding foliage.
 All of these factors affect lighting and composition and determine the overall mood and look of your images.
 An open field or the dense woods provides a very different vibe and light scenario.

-• Most shrubbery and bushes
+• Light-filtering shrubbery and bushes

 • Most trees, but not a deep tree-line or forest